 Apricot Coconut Crumble Bars.
 NEW VIDEO ADDED!
 A twist on a lemon version of the same cookie bars but could easily be made with any jam filling you prefer.

 I love all kinds of crumble bar cookies and there are many others to be found here on Rock Recipes.
 With apricot, my favourite fruit filling being the star of the show though, this one has to be at the top of my favourites list.

-Just get them into the freezer immediately after they cool completely to preserve freshness and prevent the inevitable overindulgence that will follow. 😉
+Just get them into the freezer immediately after they cool completely.
+This will preserve their freshness and prevent the inevitable overindulgence that will follow. 😉

 Perhaps it’s the appealing photo that accounts for its popularity.
 Or perhaps there are a lot of other apricot lovers like me out there but this recipe has become one of our most popular cookie bars ever on Rock Recipes.
 T